Saint Guinefort: Legend

-The custom was regarded as harmful and superstitious by the church, which made efforts to eradicate it.
-As Protestant churches emerged in the 16th century, they "criticized the cult of Guinefort seeing in it an example of the abuses and errors of the Catholic Church."
-The Catholic hierarchy adopted the critique, and sought to suppress Guinefort belief and practices, and ostracize practitioners.
+As Protestant churches emerged in the 16th century, they "criticized the cult of Guinefort seeing in it an example of the abuses and enacted errors of the Catholic Church."
+The Catholic hierarchy adopted the continued critique, and sought to suppress Guinefort belief and practices, and ostracize practitioners.
 A fine for the practice was implemented.

-"Despite this early attempt to ridicule and dismiss the cult of Saint Guinefort, the local tradition continued."
-The cult of this dog saint persisted for several centuries, despite the repeated prohibitions of the Catholic Church.
+The custom was regarded as harmful and superstitious by the church, which made efforts to eradicate it and enacted a fine for the continued practice.
 Community memory of the practices was still present in the 1970s, with the last known visit by someone to Saint Guinefort Wood to effect a cure for a sick child occurring around the 1940s.

-In popular culture

-The 1987 French film Le Moine et la sorcière (in the US known as The Sorceress) is a fictionalized story based on Stephen of Bourbon’s original text regarding Saint Guinefort and the local people.

-Thomas of Hookton, the main character in Bernard Cornwell's The Grail Quest trilogy (2000–2003), is a mock believer in Saint Guinefort, praying to the saint and wearing a paw on a piece of leather around his neck.

-In Adam Gidwitz's 2017 young adult novel The Inquisitor's Tale, the main characters' pet greyhound Gwenforte bears a strong resemblance to Saint Guinefort, especially in the manner of his death and resurrection early in the novel.
+Historian John Bossy used this canine folk saint to explore medieval attitudes to sanctity.